heyqorluo/game_2048/README.md

 # Computing 2 Coursework Submission.
-# This is a repilcate of game 2048.
+# This is a re-build version of the game 2048 as part of the coursework for year 1 Computing 2 module.